LeaveMyYard/BrokFucker/Rest API/readme.md

   It is using the same commands and requests using HTTP protocol making the usage of the API available on different platforms (web, mobile, desktop applications).

-  This one is written on Python and starts from main.py file.
+  This one is written on Python and Flask and starts from main.cmd file.